PattyHarris/Bootcamp-Week11-reddit-clone/README.md

 1. Here we'll see posts and comments.
 The URL here is '/r/<SUBREDDIT NAME>/comments/<UNIQUE POST ID>/'.
 Under the 'r' folder, we'll need a '[subreddit]' and under that, we'll need a 'comments' folder.
 Inside the 'comments' folder, add the '[id].js' file.
 This file will contain the post and subreddit data.
 2. Access the data we need here with a new function in data.js: 'getPost()'.
 3. The end result is that from the home page, the timestamp and title of the post is a link to the post.
-UI here is terrible.....
+UI here is terrible.....''

+## Create a Consistent Header

+1. In this section, we're creating a header bar for each page that provides a somewhat consistent interface for each page.
+2. Just by chance, the subreddit description I tested was 2 lines, which made it disappear in the given space.
+I needed to increase the padding to 20 (instead of 2).